 Customers’ displeasure might be alleviated by giving them promo vouchers or small presents.
 While this will cost you some money, it is considerably less expensive than having your consumers leave negative reviews on your website, which can turn away hundreds of potential customers.

-Overall, our 5 tips can assist your company in avoiding the negative consequences of delivery delays.
+Overall, our 5 tips can assist your company in avoiding the negative consequences of solve delivery delay.
 If you want to know more effective solutions, contact us now to develop your retail business in the long run.